There have never been more new and exciting opportunities to master your content and reach a wider audience than right now.

 While the BERT algorithm update gave a not-so-subtle nod to the importance of search intent, SEO content writers everywhere were not surprised to hear that the search engine is prioritizing audience-focused content.

 The issue, then, has been the over-emphasis on keyword-rich content, which has mainly resulted in poor user experience and, ultimately, lower conversions.

-Here are my 10 tips for helping you create your best SEO content in 2020 and beyond.
+Here are my 10 tips for helping you create your best SEO content strategy to serve you this year and beyond.

 1. Identify Your Ideal Client Avatar